 Students were very curious to know how to blogging can be a career one can earn a living from.
 One of this ways is advertising.
 This is where companies can approach bloggers or vis versa and request for a banner to appear on the blogging site.
 This would require a blogger to have a huge audience which the corporate brand can justify as reasonable cause to have a banner on the particular site.

-With the rise of new technology, tomorrows bloggers were able to know how and why blogs are important in society and the impact they can have to people.
-Mainstream media such as television, radio and newspapers do not offer all the information about particular subjects and blogging can fill this gap.
+With the rise of new technology, tomorrows bloggers are able to know how and why blogs are important in the society and the impact they can have to the people.
+Mainstream media such as television, radio and newspapers do not offer all the information today about particular subjects and blogging can fill this gap.